AvalancheHQ/sort-package-json/README.md

 ### 1. No preserve_order Support

 Our sorting algorithm requires maintaining custom insertion order.
-We insert fields in a specific sequence (known fields ’ unknown fields ’ private fields) and need the Map to preserve that exact order during serialization.
+We insert fields in a specific sequence (known fields ï¿½ unknown fields ï¿½ private fields) and need the Map to preserve that exact order during serialization.

 simd-json lacks the equivalent of serde_json's `preserve_order` feature, which uses IndexMap to maintain insertion order.
 Without this, the Map implementation would re-sort keys alphabetically, completely breaking our field ordering logic.